gearbeagel/Pashchuk.University.CityVotingPlatform/README.md

 - Notification System.
 - Admin Panel.
 - Analytics Dashboard.
-- Coming soon.
+- Help and Support.

 ### Architecture
 The City Voting Platform app follows a client-server architecture.
-The client-side is built using HTML, CSS, and Jinja, while the server-side is implemented with Django.
+The client-side is built using HTML, CSS, and JS, while the server-side is implemented with Django.
 ![Architecture_diagram.png](Architecture_diagram.png "Architecture diagram")

 ### Usage